antonraharja/laravel-starter/README.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within this project, please send an e-mail to Anton Raharja via [araharja@pm.me](mailto:araharja@pm.me).
+If you discover a security vulnerability within this project, please send an e-mail to Anton Raharja via [araharja@protonmail.com](mailto:araharja@protonmail.com).
 All security vulnerabilities will be promptly addressed.

 ## License